-Fuse-a-web is a great way to fix fabric to fabric in applique and crafting.
+Fuse-a-web is a great way to fix fabric to fabric when you’re doing applique and crafting.
 The fine mesh-like material easily bonds two fabric pieces together when heated under a hot iron.
 It works in much the same way as the hemming web tape we sell, but the fuse-a-web has the advantage of being 45cm/18″ wide, making it more suitable for your craft and applique projects.

 You will need:

 - An ironable surface the right size for your project

 Fuse-a-web is backed with paper which acts as a protection for the webbing.
 This gets removed when one side is ironed onto the fabric.
 Make sure you use a dry iron for the first side and then iron over a damp cloth for the second side, as described below!